grines/goc2/README.md

 Custom C2 for bypassing EDR and ease of use.

 ## Status
-- This is still an active work in progress (Not ready for production use)
+- This is still an active work in progress (Not ready for production use..
+I made it in a weekend.. has bugs.)

 ## Features
 - [x] Terraform deployment